andpor/react-native-sqlite-storage/README.md

 Inspired by fantastic work done by Chris Brody I did not want to re-invent the wheel.
 The original Cordova plugin was written so well and adhered to latest WebSQL API that there was no need to come up with anything much different.
 So the Cordova plugin was ported to React Native.

-Current release support both iOS and Android
+Current release support both iOS and Android via identical JavaScript API.

 Supports transactions.